meirwah/awesome-incident-response/README.md

 ### Other Lists

 * [List of various Security APIs](https://github.com/deralexxx/security-apis) - Collective list of public JSON APIs for use in security.
+* [Eric Zimmerman Tools](https://ericzimmerman.github.io/#!index.md) - An updated list of forensic tools created by Eric Zimmerman, an instructor for SANS institute.

 ### Other Tools